-The interactions with patients, preparation of samples and DNA sequencing methodology used to generate this metagenomic data have been previously described in detail [5].
-Briefly, placental samples were collected immediately after delivery.
-Several tissue sections (between four and six) were taken from the same area of each placenta (with the maternal decidua and foetal chorion-amnion tissues removed), potentially gathering tissue from the placental arteries, placental vein and villous.
-DNA was extracted from the combined four to six sections of each placenta using a MO-BIO PowerSoil DNA Isolation Kit (MO-BIO Laboratories), which should extract all DNA from the tissue, including human genomic DNA, viral genomic DNA, bacterial genomic DNA and phage genomic DNA.
+1 chorion-amnion tissues removed), potentially gathering tissue from the placental 2 arteries, placental vein, and villous.
+DNA was extracted from the combined 4 to 6 sections of each placenta using a MO-BIO PowerSoil DNA Isolation Kit (MO-BIO 3 4 Laboratories), which should extract all DNA from the tissue, including human 5 genomic DNA, viral genomic DNA, bacterial genomic DNA and phage genomic 6 DNA.
 All DNA was sequenced using the Illumina HiSeq 2500 platform.
-The sequencing data from the combined sections of each placenta were assigned an accession number used in Figs 1, S1 and S2.
+The 7 sequencing data from the combined sections of each placenta was assigned an 8 accession number used in Figures 1, S1 and S2.

-Where indicated in the text, the estimated genome coverage of sequence reads was calculated as: ((no. of reads×read length×2)/genome length).
+Where indicated in the text, the estimated genome coverage of sequence reads was calculated as: ((no. reads x read length x 2) / genome length).